 prior to the taxable operation, when a deposit is paid.

-A taxable person may request to be taxed on the basis of their receipts if their annual turnover before taxes is less than EUR 500,000.
+A taxable person may request to be imposed on the basis of its receipts if its annual turnover before taxes is less than EUR 500,000.
 Upon receiving full or partial payment for the products or services, the tax that applies to their delivery and performance is then due.
-These people can choose to be taxed based on their sales though.
+These entities can choose to be taxed based on their sales though.
 Small businesses (such as grocery stores, butcher shops, cabs, etc.) that operate only or largely at the final consuming stage are targeted by this exception plan.
-Only operations that the taxable person undertakes domestically and for which they owe tax are covered by this system.
+Only operations that the taxable person undertakes domestically and for which it owes tax are covered by this system.
 The deduction is postponed until the tax has been paid to the supplier.